 CMP345 - £15/MWh CMP350 - £10/MWh CMP381 - £20/MWh

 Length of scheme 4 months 1 month 3 months

 No of SPs within scheme 2400 3506 3550

-No of SPs above the cap 121 204 167
+No of SPs above the cap 121 204 167 (

 Cumulative BSUoS charges £8.1m £13.2m £43m

 Total cap £100m £100m £200m

-There wasn't a hard cap, as there was with CMP350/381.
+\There wasn't a hard cap, as there was with CMP350/381.

-"Nonetheless, we recognise that there is a limit to the amount of liquidity that can be provided by NGESD; under current arrangements.
-With this in mind, we think it would be efficient and appropriate, should the level of \$5000 costs being deferred approach £100m, to consider further how to mitigate the NGESD's exposure." clock change wouldn't replace the reporting5 that the ESO propose to carry out.
-The key discussion points were:
+&quot;Nonetheless, we recognise that there is a limit to the amount of liquidity that can be provided by NSESO, under current arrangements.
+With this in mind, we think it would be efficient and appropriate; should the level of \$5500 costs being deferred approach £100m, to consider further how to mitigate the NSESO's exposure."

 Therefore, the Workgroup discussed a mechanism where at defined windows, a review would be undertaken on utilisation of the of the CMP395 BSUoS Support Scheme.
-This
+This wouldn't replace the reporting that the ESO propose to carry out.

-- Although the aim to ensure maximum utilisation of the CMP395 BSUoS Support Scheme was broadly welcomed, there was some concern that if the BSUoS cap can be increased, this could create market uncertainty over longer dated hedging products bought by Suppliers and generators may need to add risk premia, which could increase overall BSUoS costs.
-This is further exacerbated if the BSUoS cap can be increased or decreased; - To mitigate the market uncertainty risk, suggestion was made to have defined windows (e.g. in line with price cap) for reassessment as to whether the BSUoS cap remains appropriate - Some Workgroup Members noted the complexity of defining clear criteria to reassess the BSUoS cap against and the process for explaining and notifying industry of any movements. - The ESO Workgroup Member explained that this would be relatively simple to implement in the system as it would be a small adjustment to the price cap level (once it has been decided what the review process would entail).
+Although the aim to ensure maximum utilisation of the CMP395 BSUoS Support Scheme was broadly welcomed and could avoid any potential cliff edge where all available deferral is utilised before the end of winter, there was some concern that if the BSUoS cap can be increased, this could create market uncertainty over longer dated hedging products bought by Suppliers and Generators may need to add risk premia, which could increase overall BSUoS costs.
+This is further exacerbated if the BSUoS cap can be increased or decreased or if there are frequent review points.

+The other primary concern was complexity and some Workgroup Members noted the complexity of defining clear criteria to re-assess the BSUoS cap against and the process for explaining and notifying industry of any movements.